RyanParsley/antiochDocumentation/source/account/index.md

 ## Sign In

-Use your antioch email address on this [sign in](http://antiochcollege.org/user) page.
+Use your Antioch email address on this [sign in](http://antiochcollege.org/user) page.

 ## Password Recovery